rtoal/plang-glossary/README.md

 See [tagged union](#tagged-union).

 ### Dynamic Language
-A language in which tasks such as modifying code and adding types can be done at run time.
+A language in which tasks such as modifying code and adding types can be done at runtime.

 ### Dynamic Types
-The types of entities at run time.
+The types of entities at runtime.

 ### Dynamic Typing
-The state of having the types of some expressions not known until run time.
+The state of having the types of some expressions not known until runtime.

 ### Eager Evaluation
 The evaluation of all of a function’s arguments (or an operator’s operand) _before_ application of the function (or operator).
 Also known as **strict evaluation**.